 California Vacation: The Sea Ranch

 When you’re feeling restless like the world is pushing in uninvited, it might be Mendonoma time — time to drive up the California coast, top down, in search of a chill escape.
-Destination: The Sea Ranch.
+Destination: The Sea Ranch in Sonoma County, California.
 Fresh air, dreamy views, calm climate.

 The Sea Ranch Getaway

 People often ask why so many of my vacation spots lie along the California coast, since my home is within walking distance to the beach.
 Not complaining.
 But real life will have its way wherever you live, and stress still slips in around the edges.

 Mendonoma is a made-up word for a magical place in the middle between Sonoma and Mendocino counties, about 100 miles north of San Francisco.
 That’s where you’ll find The Sea Ranch, an unincorporated area of coastline perfect for seekers of Pacific peace and serenity.

 The place, at the very top of California’s Sonoma coast, features plenty of big nature and low profile lodging meant to blend in with the landscape — often with ocean views.
 You won’t find many shops or restaurants in The Sea Ranch proper.
 For that, you’ll want to head just a few miles north to Gualala (pronounced wa-LA-la) in Mendocino.
 More about that in a bit.

 First time visitors to The Sea Ranch often confuse the place with it’s namesake hotel called Sea Ranch Lodge, which is the first civilized thing you’ll see as you enter the area from the south after a long stretch of wild highway that winds around the cliffs.
 I stayed at the lodge this time, although friends with small children enjoyed a wide variety of vacation rentals.